dnmfarrell/berrybrew/doc/Update Releases JSON.md

 Copy just the JSON objects (leave out the surrounding list brackets) to the clipboard, and paste them as the first item in the list in the `releases.json` file in the `StrawberryPerl/strawberryperl.com` repository.

-## Execute the JSON to HTML translator

-In the `StrawberryPerl/strawberryperl.com` repo, run the `